Introduction to ITIL: Definition, Function and Application in practice

 ITIL Certificate: Overview, Requirements and Benefits

-ITIL certification is an internationally recognized qualification level for IT professionals and consultants specializing in IT Service Management.
-It enables IT professionals worldwide to master the common language and improve their standing within the IT community, as ITIL is the de facto standard in IT Service Management .
+The ITIL certification is an internationally recognized qualification level for IT professionals and consultants who specialize in IT service management.
+It makes it possible to master the common language of IT professionals worldwide and improve their position within the IT community, as ITIL is the de facto standard in IT service management.

 Overview of ITIL Certifications

-The ITIL certification scheme provides a modular approach to the ITIL framework and consists of a set of qualifications.
+The ITIL certification scheme provides a modular approach to the ITIL framework and consists of a series of qualifications.
 These focus on different aspects of ITIL Best Practice in varying depth with practical relevance.
-There are a total of 11 levels of ITIL certifications:
+There are a total of 11 levels of ITIL certification:

 • ITIL 4 (as of 2019)